 Symptoms of tricuspid regurgitation can generally be managed with medications that cause urination (sometimes called water pills).
 More severe symptoms may require surgical valve treatment or evaluation for enrollment in a clinical trial evaluating newer catheter-based therapy for tricuspid regurgitation.

 Tricuspid valve stenosis occurs when the valve becomes narrowed or blocked — restricting blood flow on the right side of your heart.
 If your tricuspid valve is too tight, this can cause your heart to enlarge, affecting the pressure and blood flow into your heart chambers and veins.
 This can also cause your right ventricle to shrink and reduce blood flow throughout your body.
 Tricuspid stenosis is predominantly caused by rheumatic fever and is rare in the U.S.

 - Abdominal discomfort

-Tricuspid stenosis is usually benign, requiring no specific treatment, but some patients may benefit from surgery on the tricuspid valve, often performed in combination with mitral valve surgery or aortic valve disease repair.
+Tricuspid stenosis is usually benign, requiring no specific treatment.
+However, some people may benefit from surgery on the tricuspid valve — often performed in combination with mitral valve surgery or aortic valve disease repair.